| IntroductionOne of the common tasks often performed

 values at neighboring points.
 Below is the graphical representation

 of three different approaches to interpolation.
+In general the bicubic interpolation is

 used when more accuracy is desired than the bilinear interpolation.